Mollie Tibbetts, University of Iowa student, missing: A timeline of events

 Jack tells ABC News he last saw Tibbetts, his girlfriend of two years, on July 16.

-Fox News' Greg Norman and The Associated Press contributed to this report.
+Fox News' Christina Corbin, Andrew Keiper, Matt Finn, Madeline Rivera, Greg Norman and The Associated Press contributed to this report.